Snorkeling grandmothers reveal large deadly sea snake population in popular bay

 (CNN) — Seven snorkeling grandmothers have helped scientists to uncover a large population of venomous sea snakes in a New Caledonia bay popular with residents and cruise passengers.

 "The Fantastic Grandmothers," as they call themselves, have worked with scientists from the University of New Caledonia and Macquarie University, Australia, since June 2017.
-All in their 60s and 70s, they are enthusiastic snorkelers who volunteered to photograph the highly poisonous sea snakes.
+All in their 60s and 70s, they are enthusiastic snorkelers who volunteered to photograph the deadly sea snakes.

-Their research showed that there was a far higher population of deadly greater sea snakes (Hydrophis major) in the Baie Des Citrons -- a well-known swimming spot in the capital of the South Pacific archipelago -- than previously thought.
+Their research showed that there was a far higher population of greater sea snakes (Hydrophis major) in the Baie Des Citrons -- a well-known swimming spot in the capital of the South Pacific archipelago -- than previously thought.
 The findings have been published in the Ecosphere journal.

 Two of the grandmother dive to photograph the snake's tail for identification.